ZeroTier VPN

 • I recently got a mini host for the office, thinking it would be convenient to configure an environment and have occasional access at home.
 I temporarily deployed internal network penetration using frp – specifying port forwarding, which requires a public server with a connection quality dependent on its bandwidth.
-Instead, I experimented with a fresh Zerotier virtual LAN, similar to a VPN, where I created a virtual network card locally, and all machines joined into that virtual network.
+Instead, I experimented with a fresh Zerotier virtual LAN, similar to a VPN, where I created a virtual network card locally and all machines joined it into a single virtual network.

 What is ZeroTier

 ZeroTier is a software-defined wide area network (SD-WAN) solution that allows users to create secure virtual networks between devices in different geographic locations.
 Through ZeroTier, you can easily connect multiple computers, servers, and devices into a virtual, encrypted network – as if they were on the same local network.
-This can help programmers and IT professionals securely share data and resources across different locations without complex network setups and VPN configurations.
+This helps developers and IT professionals securely share data and resources across different locations without complex network setups or VPN configurations.

-1. ZeroTier Networks: A ZeroTier Network is a virtual, global LAN that allows different devices to connect together over the internet, as if they were on the same physical network.
-This network can contain multiple subnets, with all devices connected together using ZeroTier technology.
-Planet Server: The Planet Server is a key component of the Zerotier network.
-It’s global in scope, responsible for maintaining and managing the entire Zerotier network’s topology, routing information, and network state.
-The Planet Server acts as a central control center for the network, but does not directly transmit data.
-User devices need to connect to at least one Planet Server to participate in the Zerotier network.
+1. ZeroTier Networks: A ZeroTier network is a virtual, global LAN that allows different devices to connect together over the internet, as if they were on the same physical network.
+This network can contain multiple subnets, with all devices connected through ZeroTier technology.

-1. Relay Server: A relay server is an auxiliary node within the Zerotier network, used to help devices establish direct communication channels.
-When devices cannot connect directly, they can use a relay server to transmit data.
+3. Transit Servers: Transit servers are auxiliary nodes within the ZeroTier network that help establish direct communication channels between devices.
+When devices cannot connect directly, they can use transit servers to transmit data.
 This helps improve network reachability and performance.
-Relay servers are typically located around the globe, acting as data transmission hubs.
+Transit servers are typically located around the world, acting as data transmission hubs.

-In essence, Zerotier utilizes the assistance of planet servers and relay servers to enable devices to create virtual local networks globally, facilitating secure and fast communication between devices.
-The planet server is responsible for global network management, while the relay server helps establish connection links when needed.
+In essence, ZeroTier uses the assistance of planet servers and transit servers to enable devices to create virtual local networks globally, achieving secure and fast communication between devices.
+The planet server is responsible for global network management, while the transit server helps devices establish connections when needed.

 Installation & Deployment